 Focuses on how legal and regulatory systems affect firms, business strategy, and the decision making process of organizational members.
 Topics include agency, contracts, commercial transactions, employment law, intellectual property, real property and business organization and finance.
 The differences between domestic and international legal systems and impact on business operations and ethical perceptions are addressed.
 (Business Leadership Concentration)

 Provides students with an understanding of the role of compensation and staffing administration in organizations.
-The course utilizes the total compensation model as a methodology to support strategic planning objectives, managing and implementing change and other organizational development processes.
+The course utilizes the total compensation model as a methodology to support strategic planning objectives, the management and implementation of change, and other organizational development processes.
 (Public Administration Concentration)

 This course focuses on cost accounting.
 It enables students to analyze and interpret historical and estimated data used by management to conduct daily operations, plan future operations and develop overall company strategies.
 Students become familiar with standard cost accounting methods and systems.
 They also analyze the ethical issues that arise from cost accounting.
 (Finance Concentration)